Posted in Uncategorized

 Allendale School – from the Oakland History group on Facebook

-Highland School on A Street between 85th and 86th Avenues got its name from 85th Ave, formally called Highland Street.
+Highland School, located on A Street between 85th and 86th Avenues, got its name from 85th Avenue, which was formerly called Highland Street.
 Now called Highland Community School.

-Lakeview School opened in 1914 at Grand Avenue, and Perry Street has a lake view.
+Lakeview School opened in 1914 at the intersection of Grand Avenue and Perry Street, offering a view of the lake.
 The school began as an annex to Grant School on Broadway (later moved to Pill Hill) and is located on Perry Street.
 Westlake Middle School is west of Lake Merritt.

 Santa Fe School at 54th and Adeline Streets in the Santa Fe Tract.